 Investors don’t necessarily have to be bound by S&P 500 returns, and active portfolio management doesn’t necessarily have to mean “picking hot stocks” hoping for blockbuster returns.

-Instead, it can mean a patient focus on high option income generation to outperform in the face of overvalued slow-growth equity markets and low bond yields, or can mean mild adjustments to take into account unusual market valuations.
+Instead, it can mean a patient focus on long-term investing to outperform in the face of overvalued slow-growth equity markets and low bond yields, or can mean mild adjustments to take into account unusual market valuations.